Hoyasumii/avengers-endgame/README.md

 FRIGGA (2013): I love you.
 And eat a salad.

 ROCKET: Come on.
-We got
+We gott